qiyfoundation/Qiy-Scheme/Definitions.md

 A [Service Source](#service-source): a [Data Service](#data-service) that will be used to provide the [Personal Data](#personal-data) for a [Consent](#consent).

 ### Data Subject
-An identified or identifiable natural person to whom data relates to; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, as defined in the [General Data Protection Regulation](#general-data-protection-regulation).
+An identified or identifiable natural person to whom data relates to; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an [Identifier](#identifier) such as a name, an identification number, location data, an online [Identifier](#identifier) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person, as defined in the [General Data Protection Regulation](#general-data-protection-regulation).

+Based on the definition given in the [General Data Protection Regulation](#general-data-protection-regulation).

 ### Data Type
 A type of [Data](#data).